Experts in MN taxation, MN trust and estate law, and trust migration and decanting discuss possible outcomes from the fielding decision

 The most likely option for Minnesota is to see what other states are doing.
 A possible definition of a resident trust that Minnesota could follow is California’s definition of a resident trust.

 - Existing Minnesota trusts could benefit from filing their taxes under protest as was done in the Fielding case.

 - Ultimately, practitioners need to have their clients plan and do so conservatively.

-Greg Crawford is an expert in both Nevada and California trust laws, trust migration, as well as trust decanting.
-Nevada is one of the fastest growing trust jurisdictions because of industry-leading tax benefits and asset protection laws.
+Alliance is an expert in both Nevada and California trust laws, trust migration, as well as trust decanting.
+Nevada is one of the fastest-growing trust jurisdictions because of industry-leading tax benefits and asset protection laws.
 Learn more about Nevada’s favorable tax laws here.

-- Greg explained the California Model and the implications a similar model could have on the taxation of Minnesota trusts.
+- Alliance explained the California Model and the implications a similar model could have on the taxation of Minnesota trusts.

 - The state of Nevada has worked hard to make its trust laws flexible to handle different situations including dynasty trusts, directed trusts, and more.

-- Trust structures need time, and there needs to be additional motives, such as a more comprehensive review of the estate plan or asset protection.
+- Trust structures need time, and there need to be additional motives, such as a more comprehensive review of the estate plan or asset protection.

 - Decisions motivated by taxation will catch the eye of the tax authorities.